The Statue of Liberty-Ellis Island Commemorative Coin Act

 Chief Engraver of the U.S. Mint, Elizabeth Jones, designed the obverse and the reverse of the Statue of Liberty Gold $5 Coin.
 In this design, one can easily see Lady Liberty’s face and a portion of her crown of rays.
 Separated by rays are “1986” and the word “LIBERTY”.

-The reverse depicts an eagle with wings upraised as it is about to land.
+The reverse depicts an eagle with its wings upraised as it prepares to land.
 The periphery has the words “UNITED STATES OF AMERICA” and “FIVE DOLLARS” separated by 6 five-pointed stars on the left and 7 five-pointed stars to the right.
 The inner periphery has the mottoes “IN GOD WE TRUST” and “E PLURIBUS UNUM”.

 Expand your collection today with the coins mentioned here and shop our other U.S. classic silver commemorative coins and modern U.S. gold commemorative coins.